- Crew habitat

 - Extreme conditions in the ISS space environment include exposure to extreme heat and cold cycling, ultra-vacuum, atomic oxygen, and high energy radiation.
 Testing and qualification of materials exposed to these extreme conditions have provided data to enable the manufacturing of long-life reliable components used on Earth as well as in the world’s most sophisticated satellite and spacecraft components.

-- Low-Earth orbit at 51 degrees inclination and at a 90-minute orbit affords ISS a unique vantage point with an altitude of approximately 240 miles (400 kilometers) and an orbital path over 90 percent of the Earth’s population.
+- Low-Earth orbit at an orbital inclination of 51.6 degrees, each orbit takes 90-93 minutes, depending on the exact altitude of the ISS, and affords a unique vantage point of the Earth.
+With an altitude of approximately 220 miles (350 kilometers) above Earth, the ISS orbits at an average speed of 17,227 miles (27,724 km) per hour, orbiting around Earth approximately 16 times per day.
 This can provide improved spatial resolution and variable lighting conditions compared to the sun-synchronous orbits of typical Earth remote-sensing satellites.

 Several research facilities are in place aboard the ISS to support microgravity science investigations, including those in biology, biotechnology, human physiology, material science, physical sciences, and technology development.